Updated in 2025-02

 - Parse the

-section to know the region of PLT entries - Parse
+.pltsection to identify the region of PLT entries - Parse

-dynamic relocations and their referenced symbol names. - If the current PC is within the PLT region, parse nearly
+.rel[a].pltto getR_*_JUMP_SLOTdynamic relocations and their referenced symbol names. - If the current PC is within the PLT region, parse nearby

 instructions and find the GOT load.
 The associated

-is a convention used by some tools, but it
+Note: foo@plt is a convention used by tools like

 gdb has heuristics to identify this situation.